WanderLanz/Lender/lender/README.md

 assert_eq!(lines.next().unwrap().unwrap(), "World");
 ```

+Note the [`covariance_check!`] macro invocation, which ensures that the lend is
+covariant.

 ## Implementing Lender

 To implement [`Lender`] first you'll need to implement the [`Lending`] trait for your type.